 “…abolishing laissez-faire not only in the production of material goods, but no less in the production of men.”

 Yet, the genocide was not completely accomplished.
 It is revealed that a mutant refuge exists in Canada.
-And Logan succeeds in helping Laura and the other refugee mutant children escape from Transigen, and from the American anti-mutant police state, and find asylum in the north.
+And Logan succeeds in helping Laura and the other refugee mutant children escape from Transigen, and from the American anti-mutant police state, to find asylum in the north.

 But Logan’s greatest triumph is one last moment of defiance against those who sought to reduce him to a weapon, to an animal in service of the State.
 (His former commanding officer Stryker once taunted him, “People don’t change, Wolverine.
 You were an animal then and you’re an animal now.
 I just gave you claws.”)